-When you connect to an enterprise geodatabase from an ArcGIS client or through an ArcGIS Server web service, you interact with the datasets that you or other databases users have added to the geodatabase.
+When you connect to an enterprise geodatabase from an ArcGIS client or through an ArcGIS for Server web service, you interact with the datasets that you or other databases users have added to the geodatabase.
 To track that data and to implement geodatabase behavior, enterprise geodatabases use system tables.

 The system tables and their contents should not be altered using anything other than ArcGIS software or SDK.
 However, you can view the contents of the system tables using SQL.

 Core geodatabase system tables enforce geodatabase behavior, store information about the geodatabase, and keep track of the user data stored in the geodatabase.